Two protests clash at Civic Plaza

 Rebekah Stevens says her event name was not meant to be disrespectful.
 “We’re not using the term I can’t breathe, we’re not using the term I can’t breathe, we’re using the term we can’t breathe,” said Stevens.

-Police arrested three people for having weapons during today’s protests.
+Police arrested three people for having weapons during Sunday’s protests.
 Two of them were released right away, it’s unclear if the third is still in custody.

-The organizer of today’s protest against masks is no stranger to controversy.
+The organizer of the protest against masks is no stranger to controversy.
 Rebekah Stevens was former Congressman Steve Pearce’s Press Secretary.
-She resigned in 2014 after critics blasted her for controversial remarks on a blog, about Jews, Muslims democrats, and others.
+She resigned over the potential of a defamation lawsuit regarding a previous position as a political blogger.

 New Mexico Coronavirus Resource Guide